Miracle1207/EconGym/document/Monetary Policy Issues/Q4-How-to-set-optimal-bank-rate-spreads.md

 This study uses a multi-agent economic simulation platform where commercial banks act as financial intermediaries adjusting lending behavior according to specified NIM settings.
 We focus on:

 * **Government tax revenue:** How does NIM affect lending activity, corporate profits, consumption, and the size of the tax base?
-* **GDP​ level:** Do high margins constrain investment and consumption, reducing aggregate demand and output, while low margins impair banks’ capacity to extend credit?
+* **GDP**​**​ ​**​​**Effect:** Do high margins constrain investment and consumption, reducing aggregate demand and output, while low margins impair banks’ capacity to extend credit?
-* **Income inequality:** How does NIM influence financing accessibility, with high margins potentially creating barriers for low- and middle-income households and exacerbating income disparities?
+* **Income ​**​​**Gap:** How does NIM influence financing accessibility, with high margins potentially creating barriers for low- and middle-income households and exacerbating income disparities?

 ### 1.4 Research Significance